 Police have a big clue in the burglaries that have neighborhoods in Morris County on edge.
 Authorities released surveillance video of the suspects caught on camera, checking out a house in Mendham.

 Police are hoping that new surveillance video will help them track down three suspects wanted in connection with a smash and grab robbery at an upscale store in Westchester.

-Police are looking for a man in connection with an attempted rape in Washington Heights.
+Police are looking for a man wanted in connection with an assault that took place in the East Village.

 These days, in-home security cameras are being used for more than just safety.
 New technology has made it easier for families to stay in touch than ever before.

 A federal judge on Thursday threw out a civil rights lawsuit challenging surveillance by the NYPD of Muslims in New Jersey.

 Police have not released many details in the case but said that the suspect knocked the 65-year-old woman down and punched her in the head.

 U.S. District Judge William Pauley says the program “represents the government’s counter-punch” to eliminate al-Qaida’s terror network by connecting fragmented and fleeting communications.

 A suspected thief was caught on camera showing off her dance moves in Brooklyn.

 Surveillance video has been released of a group of suspects accused in a violent attack that took place on Halloween night.